Genteure/astro_docs/contributor-guides/glossary.md

 ## Cloudflare

-Astro's integration with Cloudflare allows for deploying projects on Cloudflare's edge network, enhancing site performance and reliability.
+Astro's integration with Cloudflare allows for deploying projects on Cloudflare's edge network, enhancing your sites performance and reliability.
 This integration benefits from Cloudflare's global distribution, offering faster content delivery to users.

 For more details, see:
 - [Deploying on Cloudflare Guide](https://docs.astro.build/en/guides/deploy/cloudflare/)